Saturday, January 2, 2021

 Kids take to skiing almost instantly because of their low center of gravity.

-Olga of Norway by Elizabeth F. McCready was published by Platt & Munk Inc., (U.S.) in 1936, with cover art and interior illustrations by Ninon MacKnight.
+Olga of Norway by Elizabeth F. McCready was published by Platt & Munk in 1936.
+The cover art and interior illustrations were produced by Ninon MacKnight.

 As we get older and more confident in our abilities we also get more daring.

-Robert C. Kauffmann painted these two skiers probably in the 1930s, for use as a possible magazine cover, calendar, or product advertisement.
+Robert C. Kauffmann painted these two skiers with oil probably in the 1930s, for probable use as a magazine cover (Saturday Evening Post or Liberty), calendar, or product advertisement.

-Confidence can also lead to arrogance, and lapses in etiquette.
+Confidence can also lead to arrogance, and lapses in skiing etiquette.

 This panel by Al McWilliams is from his syndicated newspaper comic strip, Dateline: Danger!, which ran from 1968 to 1974.